 - Let the dough rest in a bowl covered with plastic for 30 minutes.

-Once the dough is rested for the first time, we can color it.
+Once the dough has rested for the first time, we can color it.

-- Remove 2 balls from each dough (this will be the ears of the teddy bears).
+- Take 2 small balls from each dough (these will be the ears of the teddy bears).

-- Place the balls with a minimum distance of 2 fingers apart.
+- Place the balls with at least 2 fingers of space between them.

-- Glue the ears using a little bit of water.
+- Attach the ears using a little water.

 - Cover with plastic and let rest for another 20 minutes.